Assessing the ecological value of NSW Rivers

 Ecological value is how we perceive the importance of an ecosystem.
-We assess the ecological value of rivers using the High Ecological Value Aquatic Ecosystems (HEVAE), which is a national framework.
-We assign a value to a length of river to determine the importance of each river relative to others.
+We use the High Ecological Value Aquatic Ecosystems (HEVAE) national framework to assess the ecological value of rivers.
+This tool assigns an instream value to a length of river to determine the importance of each river relative to others.
 Identifying rivers of high importance or high value allows for their protection and enhancement.
-These values help develop and remake water sharing rules in NSW rivers.
+This is essential for water sharing rules in NSW rivers.

 We rely on information and data from across government agencies for the HEVAE tool.
 Over time the tool has improved due to technology and new contemporary data.
 Our assessment has gone from a water source scale approach to a single reach approach.
 You can find the instream value of inland freshwater rivers and coastal rivers above the tidal limit using our HEVAE mapping tool.

 Figure 1 shows the four HEVAE criteria used in our assessment of NSW river values.
 Due to lack of data we do not include vital habitat in our assessment of coastal rivers.
 As more information becomes available we will include it.
 We also will include the fifth criteria, representativeness, for inland and coastal rivers as more information becomes available.